-Name Range Step Default Description Definite time or I 2 t 0: Definite 1: I 2 t mode - 0: Definite Selection of the operating mode.
+Name Range Step Default Description Definite time or I 2 t Definite I2t mode - Definite Selection of the operating mode.
 If the I 2 t mode is selected, the function monitors the heating effect as a function of the measured current.
 In the Definite time mode, the function only monitors the start/stall signal duration and compares it to the "Starting time" setting.
-Speed switch in use 0: No 1: Yes - 0: No Selection of whether or not the speed switch is used in the application.
+Speed switch in use NoYes - No Selection of whether or not the speed switch is used in the application.
 Speed SW wait time 0.0001800.000s 0.005s 0.040s The setting which determines how long the function waits for the speed switch to give a signal since the starting of the motor.
 If the speed switch is not activated during this set time, the starting of the motor is halted.
 This setting is visible only if the "Speed switch in use" setting is active.
-Speed SW NO/ NC 0: NO 1: NC - 0: NO The polarity of the speed switch signal, normally open ("NO") or normally closed ("NC").
+Speed SW NO/ NC • NO • NC - NO The polarity of the speed switch signal, normally open ("NO") or normally closed ("NC").
 This setting is visible only if the "Speed switch in use" setting is active.
-Operating mode 0: Starts only 1: Starts and stall - 0: Starts only Operating mode selection of the function.
+Operating mode Starts only Starts and stall - Starts only Operating mode selection of the function.
 This setting defines whether the function monitors only the start-up conditions of the motor, or both the start-up and stall conditions of the motor.

 Table.
-4.4.21 - 176.
+4.4.22 - 176.
 Output signals of the lst> function.